-&lt;sup>15 Robert W. Malmsheimer, Testimony before the House Natural Resources Subcommittee on Federal Lands
+Robert W. Malmsheimer, Testimony before the House Natural Resources Subcommittee on Federal Lands needed to complete NEPA documentation, but not necessarily an improvement in the quality of the documents ultimately produced."
+19

-&lt;sup>16 USDA Forest Service, The Process Predicament, How Statutory, Regulatory, and Administrative Factors Affect National Forest Management
+16 USDA Forest Service, The Process Predicament, How Statutory, Regulatory, and Administrative Factors Affect National

-&lt;sup>17 USDA Forest Service, The Rising Cost of Fire Operations: Effects on the Forest Service's NonFire Work, August 4, 2015
+17 USDA Forest Service, The Rising Cost of Fire Operations: Effects on the Forest Service's NonFire Work, August 4, 2015